-If you have questions about this project and can’t find an answer in the documentation or the mailing list archives, ask on the web forum or the mailing list.
+If you have questions about this project and can’t find an answer in the documentation or the old mailing list archives, ask on the web forum.
 We also have a ticket system, but it's best to discuss such things first before filing a ticket.

 Before upgrading an existing version of MySQL++, please scan through the change log first.
 If you’re coming from a much older version, better read through the “Incompatible Library Changes” chapter in the user manual instead.